Madonna of the Trail Statues

-The Madonna in Bethesda was dedicated nine and one-half months after the first one at Springfield, Ohio.
-There was a week of activities in which the birth of our Nation was celebrated with the 154th anniversary of the battle of Lexington of the Revolutionary War.
-On April 19, 1929, former Postmaster General Harry S. New accepted the monument for the people of Bethesda.
-Mrs. Robert A. Welsh, Maryland's State Regent, accepted guardianship of the statue and ground for the Bethesda Chapter, DAR, known as the Colonel Tench Tilghman Chapter.
-The plot was donated by Mr. Walter R. Tuckerman, first President of the Chamber of Commerce, and his wife Edith.
-If this land should cease to be used for the purpose of the site of a patriotic memorial to the Pioneer Mothers of the Covered Wagon Days, it is to revert to the granters, Walter R. and Edith Tuckerman.
+Designed by sculptor August Leimbach of St. Louis, and dedicated to the spirit of pioneer women in the United States, our local Madonna in Bethesda, Maryland was dedicated on April 19, 1929, nine and one-half months after the Springfield, Ohio dedication of the first statue.
+Former Postmaster General Harry S. New accepted the monument for the people of Bethesda.
+Maryland's state regent accepted guardianship of the statue and the ground on which she resides on behalf of the Colonel Tench Tilghman Chapter, NSDAR, of Bethesda, Maryland.
+The plot was donated by Mr. Walter R. Tuckerman, the first President of the Chamber of Commerce, and his wife Edith.
+If this land should cease to be used for the site of a patriotic memorial to the Pioneer Mothers of the Covered Wagon Days, it is to revert to the granters, Walter R. and Edith Tuckerman.

 OVER THIS HIGHWAY

 MARCHED THE ARMY OF

 ACROSS THIS CONTINENT